vidluther/cdotdev/dash.md

 ## What I don't like about it?

 Not really designed for aggregating data for multiple systems.
 So, this isn't really scalable when you have more than one server/system to monitor.
+Development/maintenance of this project also seems to have slowed down, so not sure how well it's supported.